Hamiltonian Mechanics of Feature Learning: Bottleneck Structure in Leaky ResNets: Bottleneck Structure in Representation Geodesics

-Because of the non-convexity of the loss we are considering, one can imagine that there could exist distinct sequences of local minima as $\tilde{L}\to\infty$, which could have different rank, depending on what low-dimension they reach inside their bottleneck.
-Indeed in our experiments we have seen that the number of dimensions that are kept inside the bottleneck can vary by 1 or 2, and in FCNN distinct sequences of depth increasing minima with different ranks have been observed in \cite{jacot_2023_bottleneck2}.
+Because of the non-convexity of the loss we are considering, there are likely distinct sequences of local minima as $\tilde{L}\to\infty$ of different ranks, depending on what low-dimension they reach inside their bottleneck.
+Indeed in our experiments we have seen that the number of dimensions that are kept inside the bottleneck can vary by 1 or 2, and in FCNN distinct sequences of depth increasing minima with different ranks have been observed in \citep{jacot_2023_bottleneck2}.